pattytonyoneill/caitlins_crafts/README.md

 ## Stripe Setup

 Caitlin's Crafts uses Stripe to handle all payments.
 A developer account was needed to gain access to the different API keys that will then be inputted into the env.py file and Heroku config vars.
 Keys included are STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY & STRIPE_WH_SECRET.
 These keys are then configured according to how Django requires as shown in their Stripe documentation.

+## Creating Webhooks
+1. First Log into your Stripe dashboard.
+2. Use menu on the left and click on API.
+3. Next you click on the Webhooks tab.
+4. Then you click on Add endpoint.
+5. Input the webhook endpoint
+6. In “Events to send” setting, select “receive all events”
+7. The final step is click Add endpoint.

 ## Future Additions to page
 - Ratings for crafts that are on this site